-COSLA, the Convention of Scottish Local Authorities, is the representative voice of Scottish local government, lobbying on behalf of our members – Scotland's 32 councils.
+COSLA, the Convention of Scottish Local Authorities, is the representative voice of Scottish local government, lobbying on behalf of our members – 28 out of 32 councils in Scotland.

 Formed in 1975, we exist to promote and protect the interests of councils in Scotland and the people and communities they serve by representing their views to Scottish, UK and European governments and legislatures, other bodies and the public.
 Our priorities include promoting the role of local government as a vital sphere of government in Scotland; championing local services, local leadership and local accountability; and working with the Scottish Government and Scottish Parliament to influence public policy and to fight for resources.

-All 32 of Scotland's councils are members of COSLA.
-Together they represent over 5 million people, spend around £12 billion a year on local services, and employ over 260,000 people.
+Together Scotland's councils represent over 5 million people, spend around £12 billion a year on local services, and employ over 260,000 people.